kyma-project/test-infra/README.md

   └── prow                        # Installation scripts for Prow on the production cluster

 ```
-See also [index page](/docs/index.md) for test-infra documentation.
+See also the [index page](/docs/index.md) for test-infra documentation.

 ### Prow